Impacts of GBV

 Trauma can be defined as;

-“an event, a series of events or a set of circumstances that is experienced by an individual as physically or emotionally harmful or life threatening” (SAMSHA, 2014)
+“an event, a series of events or a set of circumstances that is experienced by an individual as physically or emotionally harmful or life threatening” (SAMHSA, 2014)

 GBV can often have traumatic impacts as it can cause people to feel overwhelmed, overpowered, violated or afraid for their safety.
-People subjected to ongoing abuse, abuse that is difficult to escape from, or abuse in the context of close relationships (child sexual abuse, domestic abuse) may experience complex trauma, which is more likely to lead to longer-term PTSD.
+People subjected to ongoing abuse, abuse that is difficult to escape from, or abuse in the context of close relationships (child sexual abuse, domestic abuse) may experience complex trauma, which is more likely to lead to longer-term Post Traumatic Stress Disorder (PTSD).

 The NHS Scotland National Trauma Training Programme has a wide range of resources and information to help practitioners across the Scottish workforce understand more about trauma and its implications for their work.